A whole load of theatrical delights for 2018.

 If you are D/deaf, deafened or hard-of-hearing, you and a companion can get your tickets for a discounted price.
 Please ask our box office team for exact prices, which vary from show to show.

-Seating at Soho Theatre is normally unreserved, however we can reserve seats for you in order to receive the best position for the infra-red and loop systems, to see caption units or BSL interpreters.
+We can reserve appropriate seats for you in order to receive the best position for the infra-red and loop systems, to see caption units or BSL interpreters.
 Please tell the box office person when you book tickets for shows at Soho, and they’ll make sure you seated accordingly for the show.

 Captioning converts the spoken word into text to provide people with hearing loss access to live performances.
 In captioning, the words appear on a screen at the same time as they are sung or spoken.
 Captions also include sound effects and offstage noises.